maduhaime/collectype/README.md

     return this.where((item) => item.gender === GenderEnum.MALE);
   }

-  // Alternative syntaxe with type for predicate function female(): this {
+  // Alternative syntax with type for predicate function female(): this {
     const predicate: PredicateFn = (item) => item.gender >= GenderEnum.FEMALE;
     return this.where(predicate);